opea-project/GenAIComps/comps/feedback_management/README.md

 # 🗨 Feedback Management Microservice

 The Feedback Management microservice facilitates the storage and retrieval of users'feedback data by establishing a connection with the databases.
-This microservice is designed to seamlessly integrate with OPEA applications, enabling data persistence and efficient management of user's preferred prompts.
+This microservice is designed to seamlessly integrate with OPEA applications, enabling data persistence and efficient management of feedback data.

 ---